+- · Patient information

+- · Contact information (name, address, email)

+- General location

+- Medications, especially if it's hard to spell or pronounce

+- Type of procedure

-- Patient information - · Contact information (name, address, email) - General location - Medications, especially if it's hard to spell or pronounce - Phonetic clarification uses a standard word to • Type of procedure • Correct site on a p - uses a standard word to represent each letter.
-For sound-alike words and letters, say the letter followed by a word that begins with the letter.
+- · Correct site on a patient

+sound-alike words and letters, say the letter followed by a word that begins with the letter.
 (For example, "'A' as in apple," "'B' as in boy.")
 You can use any word as long as it's a phonetic clarifier.